SamuelNaiwo/virtualisation/SYNCTEST.md

     nodejs --version
     ```

-6. Run your test again to see if Nodejs was installed correctly.
+6. Run your test again in VS Code to see if Nodejs was installed correctly.

     ```
     rake spec